2022–Ongoing

 Yearly Button insertions

 Across 220 variants.
-Most-used component; foundational primitives carry the volume.
-Long-tail components rarely break 5,000 a year.
+Foundational primitives carry the volume; rare components seldom break 5,000/yr.

 • 0.13%